The Yummy Life

 Add cinnamon sticks, whole cloves, and almond extract to a jar or lidded container.
 Fill with orange peels.
 Add enough vinegar to cover the peels.
 Put the lid on and let it sit for 2 weeks (or up to 1 month).
 I like to label my lid with the exact ingredients I used.
 That way I will know how to replicate or tweak the formula to my liking in the future.
 I use blue painters tape for labeling--it sticks well yet removes easily without leaving behind a gummy residue.

-view on Amazon: blue painter's tape for labeling
+view on Amazon: blue painter's tape for labelinghalf gallon mason jars, cinnamon sticks, whole cloves

 Cleaners_vinegar1.jpg